pr4bh4sh/BCACourseProgrammingPrivate/e2e/README.md

 ## Need Help?

-- Check the [Architecture Overview](ARCHITECTURE.md) to understand the framework structure
+- Check the [Architecture Overview](./doc/FRAMEWORK_ARCHITECTURE.md) to understand the framework structure
 - Review existing tests in `tests/features/` for examples
 - Check Allure reports for detailed failure information
-- Review Appium logs in `appium.log`